The big guide to CV writing: make our template your own

 If you include languages, describe your level of competence.
 You could illustrate this with an example of a time when you’ve used your language skills at work or in your extracurricular activities, or with a score for your language speaking if you have one.
 Don’t include a section on languages if you only speak your native language.

-Depending on the role you’re applying for, you might not include this section at all – or you might choose to make much more of it and feature it in a more prominent location.
-Our example technical CV includes a section on technical skills at the beginning, followed by experience and education.
+Depending on the role you’re applying for, you might want to make much more of your IT skills than we have done here and feature it in a more prominent location.
+Our example technical CV includes a section on technical skills at the beginning, with sections on Projects and hackathons and Online courses later on.

 You can save space by saying ‘References on request’, or omit this line altogether as it can safely be assumed that you’ll provide referees’ details if you are offered a job.